You can grab the latest source code tar file, its gpg signature, and other related files in a variety of ways:

 via anonymous rsync from:

-Precompiled binaries are available in most modern OS distributions, so you should first check if you can install an rsync package via your standard package-install tools for your OS.
+Precompiled binaries are available in most modern OS distributions, so you might want to first check if you can install an rsync package via your standard package-install tools for your OS.

 There are also packages available from some 3rd-parties (note that we cannot vouch for 3rd parties, so use a source that you trust):